This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 - Preheat oven to 350°.

-- Crush chips and sprinkle into a greased 13x9x2-in. baking dish.
-In a large bowl, combine all of the remaining ingredients except the cheese - mix well.
+- Crush chips and sprinkle into a greased 13x9x2-inch baking dish.
+In a large bowl, combine all of the remaining ingredients except the cheese – mix well.
 Pour evenly over chips.
 Sprinkle with cheese.

 - Bake, uncovered, for 20-25 minutes or until heated through.